YELLOWINC/car-maze/README.md

 Demo user:
   phone no : 7559867655
   password : iammanutd
   - Can request for test-drive
   - Add/remove cars to/from wishlist

+This website was developed using:
+  - Django 1.9.6 with Python 3.5.1
+  - HTML5/CSS3/JavaScript; Twitter Bootstrap and jQuery

+Tools used:
+  - PyCharm Community Edition
+  - Adobe Brackets/Sublime Text
+  - OS: MS Windows

-Link to game :
+Link to game : https://github.com/YELLOWINC/Game (We could'nt integrate our game with our web app so we uploaded it into a different repository)